 If you're pre-approved, this won't take much time at all.
 However, you'll want to stay in close contact with your lender.

 And I'll sort out all the property information your lender needs to close the loan.>

 Step 8 – Close the deal

-Your lender will supply you with a Good Faith Estimate (GFE) of your closing costs within three days of receiving your application.
-You'll get a Good Faith Estimate (GFE) outlining closing costs from your mortgage lender within three days of getting your application.
-The estimate rests on the loan amount.
-RESPA requirements require that it has to involve all closing costs and fall within a tight range of accuracy, and I'll review the estimate and let you know if it all looks all right.
+This estimate is based on the loan amount.
+RESPA requirements mandate that it has to contain all closing costs and fall within a tight range of accuracy, and I'll review the estimate and let you know if it all looks adequate.

 Then we'll close on your home.
-This will probably take place at a title company or escrow office and will probably be a smooth and stress-free occasion.
+This will most likely happen at a title company or escrow office and will likely be a smooth and calm occasion.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new house.
 Enjoy it.
-And if you need anything or have any questions, simply contact me at 407.629.6330 x399 or send me an e-mail.
+And if you need anything, just call me at 407-924-7670 or send me an e-mail.